khodjiyev2o/khodjiyev2o/README.md

 - 👨‍💻 All of my projects are available on my [Website](https://khodjiyev2o.github.io/Personal-website/)

-- 🌱 I’m currently learning React JS and AWS
+- 🌱 I’m currently learning React JS

-- ❓ Ask me about anything related to Django  and related technologies
+- ❓ Ask me about anything related to Django, FastAPI  and related technologies

 - 👨‍💻Studying Technologies Studies in Woosong University, South Korea